mozilla-ai/lumigator/lumigator/python/mzai/backend/README.md

 ## Test instructions

+The backend includes both unit tests (requiring no additional containers) and integration tests (currently requiring a live Ray server in the same server where the tests are running, and test LocalStack containers started up in a fixture within tests).

 The backend needs to retrieve the location of the database used in tests via the `SQLALCHEMY_DATABASE_URL` enviroment variable.
 For simplicity, SQLite is used inside the test container.
 To run the tests, please use:

 ```bash